-During the period from 2014 to 2017, the annual median equivalised disposable income of the resident population aged 16 and over did not change significantly in the two population groups observed, but the differences observed between the groups since 2014 were maintained.
+During the period from 2014 to 2018, the annual median equivalised disposable income of the resident population aged 16 and over did not change significantly in the three population groups observed.
+The differences observed between the groups since 2014 were maintained.

-In each major region, people with no migration background had an annual median equivalised disposable income that was greater than that of persons with a migration background.
-The difference was statistically significant in all major regions.
-In Ticino, the median equivalised annual disposable income was the lowest, regardless of people’s migration status.
+In each major region, people with no migration background had an annual median equivalised disposable income that was greater than that of persons with a migration background, with the exception of Ticino where the annual median equivalised disposable income of the population with a migration background was not presented due to a lack of observations.
+The difference was statistically significant in all major regions except Zurich.

 Annual equivalised disposable income is calculated from the disposable income of each household divided by the number of persons it comprises.
 Disposable income is calculated by deducting the compulsory expenditure from annual gross income (i.e. social security contributions, taxes, basic health insurance premiums, alimony paid and other maintenance payments paid to other households).
 In order to take into account economies of scale (a family of four persons does not have to spend four times as much as a single person to ensure the same standard of living), a weight of 1 is assigned to the oldest person in the household, a weight of 0.5 to all other persons aged 14 and above and a weight of 0.3 to each child aged under 14 (modified OECD scale).
 This means that the equivalised disposable income is an indicator of the quality of life in monetary terms that makes it possible to compare the situation of people living in different types of household.
-For households comprised of several adults with a different migration status, the same value is entered for persons with a migration background and for those without.
+For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.